 The Man Booker Prize winner profiles hardbat ping-pong champ Marty Reisman, who never lost his taste for winning

 Howard Jacobson was a ranked junior table tennis player in England.
 He is also the acclaimed author of, among other works, Kalooki Nights and The Finkler Question, which won the Man Booker Prize.
+His latest novel, J, is currently shortlisted for the 2014 Booker Prize.

 As he describes in his Tablet Magazine interview, Jacobson’s many years “standing at the table” at youth clubs and basements in his native Manchester—and the foibles of its working-class Jewish inhabitants—became the material for his 1999 novel about a ping-pong aficionado, The Mighty Walzer.
 His research for that novel also brought him in contact with the great American champion Marty Reisman.